BraDing25/File_Encoder/README.md

 ## Changelog:
 v1.2:
--Changed dictionaries to only use the unique unicode characters present rather than every unicode character within a range to save on space
+- Changed dictionaries to only use the unique unicode characters present rather than every unicode character within a range to save on space
--Added information displays to show the length of the key and max unicode character found -Updated help menu accordingly
+- Added information displays to show the length of the key and max unicode character found
+- Updated help menu accordingly

 v1.1:
--Reordered sections
+- Reordered sections
--Removed unneccesary code
+- Removed unneccesary code
--Changed key from looped arrays to dictionaries -Changed UI code to be more consistant
+- Changed key from looped arrays to dictionaries
+- Changed UI code to be more consistant
--Added automatic encode/decode detection
+- Added automatic encode/decode detection
--Added automatic max unicode detection (used to generate key length and save space)* -Added progress bar
+- Added automatic max unicode detection (used to generate key length and save space)*
+- Added progress bar
--Updated help menu accordingly
+- Updated help menu accordingly

 *This new unicode detection changes the key from default being a length of 2048 (unicode characters that include majority of written text) to a system that automatically finds the largest unicode character in the text, and makes a key of that length, since the program will never have to worry about a character being larger than that, drasitcally reducing the size of the key